 Two countries officially deny the Ottoman government’s role in the elimination of the Armenian community—Azerbaijan and Turkey.
 Turkey has taken a far more aggressive approach to genocide denial, threatening lawsuits and calling into question the authenticity of academic research into the Armenian Genocide.
-One famous example is Dr. Taner Akçam, a German-Turkish scholar.
-Dr. Akçam has written extensively on the Armenian Genocide, and came under harsh criticism by pro-Turkish scholars.
+One famous example is Dr. Taner Akçam, a Turkish scholar.
+Dr. Akçam has written extensively on the Armenian Genocide, and came under harsh criticism by Turkish or pro-Turkish scholars.
 In 2007, while a guest lecturer at the University of Minnesota, Dr. Akçam was sued under Turkey’s laws that forbid ‘insulting Turkish-ness.’
 The lawsuit was eventually thrown out.
 The University of Minnesota itself was sued by a pro-Turkish American organization which questioned the authenticity of materials found on the Center for Holocaust & Genocide Studies website.
 In 2011, this suit was also dismissed.

 Beyond the reach of international politics, the legacy of the Armenian Genocide continues to be explored by a new generation of Armenians and Armenian-Americans through film, music, and literature.